 If not already cached, the STI-VS retrieves the certificate referenced by the “x5u” field in the PASSporT protected header from the STI-CR as described in Clause 4.1.5 of IETF RFC 7515, JSON Web Signature (JWS).
 The body of the “200 OK” response from the STI-CR contains the end entity certificate and the certificate chain that was previously downloaded from the STI-CA, as described in Clause 6.3.6 of ATIS-1000080.v003 [Ref 14].

+The STI-VS shall implement the cache behavior described in [RFC 7234].
+If the HTTP response does not include any recognized caching directives or indicates caching for less than 24 hours, then the STI-VS should cache the HTTP response for 24 hours.

+The STI-VS shall not dereference URLs that use a scheme other than “https” or a port other than 443 or 8443.
+The STI-VS shall not dereference URLs that contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
+The STI-VS shall not dereference URLs if the path does not end with “.pem”.
+The STI-VS shall not dereference URLs if the host resolves to a special-purpose IP address described in [RFC 6890].
+The STI-VS shall not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack.
+The STI-VS may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL.

+The STI-VS shall not follow HTTP redirections (i.e., the Location header of a 3xx HTTP response).

 If the certificate does not contain the required extensions as described in Clauses 6.3.5.1 and 6.4.1 of ATIS-1000080.v003 [Ref 14], then verification shall fail.

 If not already cached, the STI-VS dereferences the URL for the CRL contained in the CRL Distribution Point extension.
 If the content-type header in the HTTPS response is not the media type “application/pkix-crl”, or if the HTTPS response is valid but the returned CRL fails the CRL validation procedures in Clause 6.3 of IETF RFC 5280 [Ref 7], then verification shall fail.